gazoodle/geckolib/README.md

 - Full sweep for typing hints - Ongoing
 - Add switch for winterizing
 - Add ability to set hours so we can implement a crude clock sync mechanism
-- Look into getting shell & simulator using async API so that there are no internal dependencies on the sync code any longer
 - Move to pytest unit test framework (replace all unittest fixtures and custom asserts)
 - Use snapshots to generate some specific tests
 - Build some documentation